Ph.D. M.L. M.S.E.

-In 2019, Shaanan served as a Technologist in the Office of Policy Planning at the Federal Trade Commission (FTC), assisting in the development of technology strategy within the commission.
-He is the inaugural Geller Fellow of the Wharton Public Policy Initiative, awarded in support of his position at the FTC.
+In 2019, Shaanan was the inaugural Geller Fellow of the Wharton Public Policy Initiative, with a summer placement in the Office of Policy Planning at the Federal Trade Commission (FTC), where he assisted in the development of technology strategy within the commission.

 In 2018 he served as a Cybersecurity Fellow working on U.S Federal technology policy in the office of Senator Ron Wyden.
 Prior to that, he spent three months at Facebook headquarters, working to ensure secure deletion of user data.